 The following year at the Bodenstown, though their expulsion remained in place, Cumann na mBan attended the parade to inform participants and spectators what had occurred the year prior and why the organisation had been dismissed from the Republican Movement.
-They did this, as Gearóid MacCárthaigh explained, by distributing leaflets 'giving the whole story and mentioning the ten commandments of 1965', 128 This was the first time these commandments were made public and they were well received by the public as 'the spirit began to change (...) people were beginning to realise what was afoot'.
-129 Namely. that change was a split within the Republican movement on a whole due to the ideological difference among the traditionalists and communists.
-Though it took to December of that year to be formalised, the IRA broke into two factions, the Provisional IRA led by Séan MacStiofáin with the traditional Republican values, and the Official IRA, led by Cathal Goulding with a leftist viewpoint.130 Following this separation of the movement along ideological lines, the leading members of the Provisionals met with Cumann na mBan formally inviting them for their support.
-This offer was accepted on the 25th of January 1970 when the Cumann realised a statement recognising the authority of the Provisionals in rejection of any form of socialism.
-131 Hence, contrary to general assumptions of women as passive actors during the factional struggle, women exercised agency by foreshadowing the split within the Republican Movement, essentially making them the first Provisionals.
-132 As Eithne, a leading member of Cumann na mBan attested:
+They did this, as Gearóid MacCárthaigh explained, by distributing leaflets "giving the whole story and mentioning the ten commandments of 1965" (as cited by Reinisch, 2019, p.
+430).
+This was the first time these commandments were made public and they were well received by the public as "the spirit began to change ... people were beginning to realise what was afoot" (as cited in

+Reinisch, 2019, p.
+430).
+Namely, that change was a split within the Republican movement on a whole due to the ideological difference among the traditionalists and communists.
+Though it took to December of that year to be formalised, the IRA broke into two factions, the Provisional IRA led by Séan MacStiofáin with the traditional Republican values, and the Official IRA, led by Cathal Goulding with a leftist viewpoint (Coogan, 1993; Horgan & Taylor, 1997a).
+Following this separation of the movement along ideological lines, the leading members of the Provisionals met with Cumann na mBan formally inviting them for their support.
+This offer was accepted on January 25th, 1970 when the Cumann realised a statement recognising the authority of the Provisionals in rejection of any form of socialism (Treacy, 2011).
+Hence, contrary to general assumptions of women as passive actors during the factional struggle, women exercised agency by foreshadowing the split within the Republican Movement, essentially making them the first Provisionals (Reinisch, 2019).
+As Eithne, a leading member of Cumann na mBan attested: